Temple burnt, stones pelted at Hindus celebrating cricket victory; mosque Imam confirms Muslims attempted to lynch Hindus chanting 'Jai Shri Ram'

 Case Summary

 Communal clashes broke out in Madhya Pradesh's Mhow during the victory celebration of Team India’s ICC Champions Trophy win.
 The situation escalated when some Muslims pelted stones at the celebratory procession as it approached the Jama Masjid.
 The unruly mob destroyed shops and damaged vehicles, and a few were set on fire.
 A report by Zee News says that the Islamist mob also attempted to burn down a Sitala Mandir in the vicinity.
 A video shared by the news agency showed traces of arson in the Hindu temple.
 According to Dainik Bhaskar, those celebrating the victory chanted Jai Shri Ram, resulting in the Muslims of the area in front of Jama Masjid becoming irate and attacking the procession.
 DO News reported that the fans were chanting 'Bharat Mata Ki Jai' when they were viciously attacked.
 According to a PTI report, the procession came under attack as it approached Jama Masjid.
 Visuals that emerged showed slogans of Allahu Akbar and Nara-e-Taqbeer being raised near Jama Masjid.
+An eyewitness speaking to News 18 confirmed that the Muslim mob selectively targeted Hindu homes and attacked the temple while chanting Naara E Takbir and Allahu Akbar slogans.
 On information, the police teams from nearby police stations and para-military force rushed to the spot and brought the violent situation under control.
 The Imam of Jama Masjid admitted that it was the Muslims who started the violence by attempting to lynch the Hindus who were chanting Jai Shri Ram during the cricket victory celebration.
 In an interview given to News18, the Imam admitted that the first sign of violence was the Muslims from Jama Masjid catching hold of Hindus who were chanting Jai Shri Ram and attempting to lynch them.
+Speaking to Zee News, eyewitnesses said that after the police dispersed the mob from outside the mosque, it regrouped and moved towards the temple.
+The mob pelted stones at both the temple and nearby houses owned by Hindu families.
+One of the eyewitnesses, whose house was also targeted, said that the attack was recorded on CCTV.
+They further said that petrol bombs and stones were hurled at the temple premises, and police vehicles were destroyed along with private vehicles, including bikes and cars.
+Residents told Zee News that the mob specifically targeted Hindu families.
+The rioters shouted inflammatory slogans, including anti-India chants and provocations related to Hindu beliefs.
+“They set our vehicles on fire and taunted us, saying, ‘Call your Ram, let’s see who saves you now,’” said a local resident.
+Houses and vehicles were severely damaged, with doors and windows shattered.
+In the FIR, the complainant stated that the members of the Muslim community confronted the celebrants with vulgar and obscene abuses.
+They repeatedly shouted, “We had already planned for this.
+You people will shout and celebrate, and today we will teach you a lesson.”
+When the victims objected, the mob allegedly launched a premeditated attack using bricks and stones that they had gathered in advance.
 Indore collector Ashish Singh has informed that action under the stringent National Security Act (NSA) has been taken against some of the rioters.
 Thirteen arrests have been made so far.

 Why it is Hate Crime ?